Lord Howe Island Group , Australia

 North Bay

-Accessible only by kayak or walking, North Bay offers a quiet haven from the more crowded south areas of the island.
+Accessible only by kayak or on foot, North Bay offers a quiet haven from the more crowded south areas of the island.

 - Attractions: Mt.
 Eliza hike, sea caves, and nesting places for turtles.